-From the education perspective the need for a mechanism by which to formally recognize specialties, but not proficiencies, was introduced in 1986 when the APA Council endorsed in principle a resolution that the scope of accreditation of professional education and training programs in psychology be expanded beyond the areas that historically had been accredited (i.e., clinical, counseling and school psychology).
+From the education perspective the need for a mechanism by which to formally recognize specialties, but not proficiencies, was introduced in 1986 when APA's Council of Representatives endorsed in principle a resolution that the scope of accreditation of professional education and training programs in psychology be expanded beyond the areas that historically had been accredited (i.e., clinical, counseling and school psychology).

 This action anticipated the possibility that new areas of specialization might emerge for which professional training would be required at either or both the doctoral or postdoctoral level.
 This led the Education and Training Board to propose, and the Board of Directors to approve, establishing the Task Force on Scope and Criteria for Accreditation to propose a conceptual model for the future accreditation of programs in professional psychology and procedures by which new specialty areas might be recognized.

-In February 1995, the Council received from the Joint Interim Committee (JIC) a final report and approved its recommendations as amended by the Board of Directors.
-The APA thereby established CRSPPP as its organizational agent to implement the recognition process, all final decisions from which would be affirmed by the APA Council.
+In February 1995, the council received from the Joint Interim Committee (JIC) a final report and approved its recommendations as amended by the Board of Directors.
+APA thereby established the Commission for the Recognition of Specialties and Proficiencies in Professional Psychology (CRSPPP) as its organizational agent to implement the recognition process, all final decisions from which would be affirmed by APA council.

-The structure and functions of CRSPPP are documented in the APA Association Rule 90-5.
-It is important to note that in addition to one member being a representative of the general public, CRSPPP members are elected by Council based on nominations from constituencies of the APA representing practice, education, science and public interest, thus broadly representing all of psychology.
+The structure and functions of CRSPPP are documented in Association Rule 90-5.
+It is important to note that in addition to one member being a representative of the general public, CRSPPP members are elected by council based on nominations from constituencies of APA representing practice, education, science and public interest, thus broadly representing all of psychology.

 In serving the public through this process, however, CRSPPP does not function in isolation.
 While the recognition process for which it is responsible must be conducted in a manner consistent with the published criteria and procedures for recognition, CRSPPP also serves as a public forum through which others of the general public or the profession can provide feedback or otherwise share their concerns about issues related to the recognition process and its outcomes.